RobDWaller/code101/README.md

 </ul>
 ```

-## What is CSS
+## What is CSS?

 Cascading Style Sheets allow you to style HTML markup.
-They allow you to add color, font styles, structure, layout and many more styles.
+They allow you to add color, font styles, structure, layout and much more.

 CSS is based around selectors which allow you to select elements from within an HTML document and apply styles to them individually.